utshomax/postman-docs/src/pages/docs/administration/managing-api-keys.md

 Enable the **Auto revoke exposed Postman API keys** setting to allow Postman to automatically revoke any publicly exposed API keys.
 When the Postman Secret Scanner detects any exposed keys in public GitHub or GitLab repositories or public Postman workspaces, it revokes the key and notifies the key's owner by email.

-When you enable this setting and if there are any exposed API keys, a warning appears.
+If there are any exposed API keys present when you enable this setting, a warning appears.

 <img alt="Enable auto revoke setting" src="https://assets.postman.com/postman-docs/v10/manage-postman-api-keys-settings-auto-revoke-confirm-v10.18.jpg" width="500px"/>